Tips for improving customer satisfaction (CSAT)

 A significant goal for your call center is how to improve first call resolution (FCR) rates and reduce call-backs from customers.
 First call resolution is arguably one of the most important key performance indicators (KPI’s) because it shows how effective your agents are during conversations with customers.
 It also measures how satisfied customers are with the service they received.
 When you can solve a customer’s problem on the first call, they are likely to become a loyal and repeat customer to your business.

 Research shows that 30% of the average contact center’s calls are repeat calls for an issue that wasn’t resolved the first time.
-When time is spent re-handling calls, your overall efficiency and productivity decrease which impacts overall customer satisfaction rates.
+When time is spent re-handling calls, your overall efficiency and productivity decrease which impacts your overall customer satisfaction rates.
 The reason for low first call resolution rates varies among call centers, but a common trend is that agents are not properly equipped with the right language to uncover the root cause of the call.
+So how can you boost call center efficiency and productivity, and not only reduce customer call-backs, but also increase customer satisfaction?

 1. On the Call